 Finally, consistent 90-day reviews demonstrate the organization’s commitment to employees and their development.

-What topics should performance reviews cover from the perspective of both employers and employees?
+What topics should performance reviews cover?

 First, it’s important that each employee starts with measurable goals for the quarter.
 We like to make setting those a collaborative effort between leaders and their teams.